Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

-In an arbitrary gauge, due to the presence of the undesirable second order term $-\rd^{\mu} \rd_{\nu} A_{\mu}$, it is even unclear whether the equation for $A_{\mu}$ is hyperbolic (i.e. a wave equation).
+In an arbitrary gauge, due to the presence of the undesirable second order term $-\rd^{\mu} \rd_{\nu} A_{\mu}$, it is not even clear whether the equation for $A_{\mu}$ is hyperbolic (i.e., a wave equation).
 Therefore, in order to study \eqref{eq:hyperbolicYM} as a hyperbolic system of equations, the gauge should be chosen, at the very least, in a way to reveal the hyperbolicity of \eqref{eq:hyperbolicYM}.
 We remark that this is analogous to the issue that the Yang-Mills heat flow is only \emph{weakly-parabolic}, to be discussed in \S \ref{subsec:intro:YMHF}.

-Resolution of Issue A suffices to prove local well-posedness of \eqref{eq:hyperbolicYM} for sufficiently regular initial data (see \cite{Segal:1979hg}, \cite{Eardley:1982fb}).
-However, it is still insufficient for Theorem \ref{thm:intro:KM}, because of Issue B. After an appropriate choice of gauge, which does not have to be precise for the purpose of this heuristic discussion, the wave equation for the connection 1-form $A$ satisfying \eqref{eq:hyperbolicYM} becomes of the form
+Addressing the issue of (Hyperbolicity) suffices to prove local well-posedness of \eqref{eq:hyperbolicYM} for sufficiently regular initial data (see \cite{Segal:1979hg}, \cite{Eardley:1982fb}).
+However, it is still insufficient for Theorem \ref{thm:intro:KM}, because of the issue of (Null structure).
+After an appropriate choice of gauge, which does not have to be precise for the purpose of this heuristic discussion, the wave equation for the connection 1-form $A$ satisfying \eqref{eq:hyperbolicYM} is of the form

 where $\calO(A, \rd A)$ refers to a linear combination of bilinear terms in $A$ and $\rd_{t,x} A$.